 Every company has both positive and negative impacts on its surrounding community.
 This can become particularly acute when a company introduces disruptive technologies into existing infrastructures.
-We work with businesses and their consultants to identify the source and minimize any adverse effects of the company’s operations on the local community.
+We work with our clients and their environmental and engineering consultants to identify the source of the new operations that is impacting the local community and to minimize the adverse impact.
 We also work with the diverse community stakeholders to enhance the company’s position as a responsible member of the local community.

-Sometimes existing business or legal solutions are not adequate or available to meet a client’s needs or achieve its goals.
-In those situations, we actively engage in the legislative and regulatory processes by working directly with legislators to author legislation, by providing written or in-person public testimony on pending regulations or legislation, and by overseeing the work of registered lobbyists.
+Sometimes existing business or legal solutions are not adequate or available.
+In those situations, we actively engage in the legislative and regulatory processes by working directly with legislators to author legislation, by providing written or in-person public testimony on pending regulations or legislation, or by registering as a lobbyist to actively participating with an established local lobbying firm to help legislators understand the policy and practical business issues before them.
 Examples of legislative and regulatory services include:

 North Carolina House Bill 1030

 An act to modify the current operations and capital improvements appropriations act of 2015 and to make other changes in the budget operations of the State, including the elimination of the sales and use tax on the machinery and equipment employed in the scrap recycling industries and the imposition of a privilege tax not to exceed $80 per article of equipment.
 Sessions Law 2016-94.

 Proposed regulatory amendment to rules governing the reporting and tracking of workplace injuries and illnesses to prohibit employers from taking adverse actions against the reporting employee even where the reporting employee’s injury or illness was caused by the reporting employee’s violation of the employer’s workplace safety policies and procedures.
 79 Fed.
 Reg.
 47605, August 14, 2014.